 Giving Compass' Take:

-• The Conversation outlines the statistics regarding the demographic information on women who are getting abortions in the United States.
+- Luu D. Ireland outlines the statistics regarding the demographic information on women who are getting abortions in the United States.

-• Read about how the Roe v.
+- Read about how the Roe v.
 Wade supreme court decision affected women's lives in the U.S.

 The abortion debate is at the center of U.S. political dialogue.
 As of June 2018, 49 percent of Americans consider themselves pro-choice, while 45 percent consider themselves pro-life.
-Voices from both sides flood social media feeds, while newspapers, radio, and television programs frequently cover the topic.
+Voices from both sides flood social media feeds, while newspapers, radio and television programs frequently cover the topic.

 In 2011, nearly half of pregnancies in the U.S. were unintended.
 This reflects a 6 percent drop in unintended pregnancies since 2008, largely due to Title X family planning programs and easier access to birth control.

+Unintended pregnancy remains most common among poor women, women of color and women without a high school education.
 Women living in poverty have a rate of unintended pregnancy five times higher than those with middle or high incomes.
 Black women are twice as likely to have an unintended pregnancy as white women.